mscook/BanzaiDB/README.rst

 --------------

 BanzaiDB is geared towards outputs of Bioinformatics software employed by the `Banzai NGS pipeline`_.

-It is thus geared towards handling data generated
-from:
+BanzaiDB is thus geared towards handling data generated from:
     * Velvet and SPAdes (assembly),
     * BWA and Nesoni (mapping/variant calling),
     * Mugsy (whole genome alignment),